isc30/blog.codeisc.com/_posts/2022-03-11-safari-webkit-wsl2-windows10-windows11.md

 title: 'Installing WebKit (safari) in Windows via WSL2'
 date: 2022-03-11
 subreddit: 'programming'
-tags: 'wsl'
+tags: safari webkit windows wsl
 ---

-If you want to debug your website in safari but without a Mac, you are lucky!
+If you want to debug your website in safari but without a Mac, you are lucky!<br />
 This guide explains how to get a fully featured WebKit browser running natively in Windows 10 and Windows 11 :)

 <!-- more -->